Melatonin as a medication and supplement: Pharmacodynamics

 Melatonin acts as an agonist of the melatonin MT_{1} and MT_{2} receptors, the biological targets of endogenous melatonin.
 Endogenous melatonin is normally secreted from the pineal gland of the brain.
 Melatonin is thought to activate melatonin receptors in the suprachiasmatic nucleus of the hypothalamus to regulate the circadian clock and sleep–wake cycles.
 When used several hours before sleep according to the phase response curve for melatonin in humans, small amounts (0.3 mg) of melatonin shift the circadian clock earlier, thus promoting earlier sleep onset and morning awakening.

 Normal melatonin production is approximately 30 μg (0.03 mg) per day/night.
 In adults in temperate zones, the onset of melatonin secretion is around 21:00 to 22:00 h, the peak is around 02:00 to 04:00 h, and the offset is around 07:00 to 09:00 h.
 There is marked variability (e.g., 10-fold) in melatonin secretion and levels between individuals.
 Melatonin levels may decline with age.
 Doses of melatonin even above 300 μg (0.3 mg) have been shown to produce supraphysiological melatonin levels.
 Usual doses of exogenous melatonin of 1 to 12 mg produce circulating melatonin concentrations that are 10 to 100 times higher than endogenous peak levels, which remain elevated for 4 to 8 hours.
 Melatonin levels with Circadin, an approved 4-mg controlled-release pharmaceutical drug, are also supraphysiological.
 Clinical studies have found melatonin to have maximal effectiveness and the fewest side effects at a once-nightly dose of 0.3 mg.
 In elderly people, this dose resulted in similar melatonin spikes in magnitude and duration to those that occur in healthy young people.

+Supraphysiological levels of melatonin have been found to rapidly and robustly desensitize and internalize the melatonin receptors, whereas physiological concentrations show reduced or even no effects in this regard.
+This might result in supraphysiological doses of melatonin being counterproductive and less effective than low or physiological doses.